all4innov/pyOCNI/README.rst

 0. What is it?
 ==============

-pyOCNI (Python Open Cloud Networking Interface): A Python implementation of an extended OCCI with a JSON serialization and a cloud networking extension.
+pyOCNI (Python Open Cloud Networking Interface): A Python implementation of an extended OCCI server with a JSON/HTTP serialization and a Category Manager.

 1. The Latest Version
 =====================

-version 0.4
+version 0.9

 2. API Documentation
 ====================

 the api documentation are available through this html file: pyOCNI/pyocni/doc/index.html

 3. Installation
 ===============